 Introduction to THC Extraction

-When talking about extraction in the hemp and cannabis industry, it’s important to understand the basics.
+When talking about extraction in the hemp and hemp industry, it’s important to understand the basics.
 In terms of THC extraction, the psychoactive compound has to be removed from the plant biomass in order to be purified and formulated into high purity THC products.
 There are various THC extraction methods available to accomplish this, but all of them serve the same overall purpose of stripping THC from its source and creating products from it.

-Most commonly, a form of solvent is introduced to ground cannabis biomass which will strip a variety of plant components from the material.
+Most commonly, a form of solvent is introduced to ground hemp biomass which will strip a variety of plant components from the material.
 The mixture of solvent and plant components then needs to go through a number of processes in order to remove the solvent as completely as possible from the desired THC and other organic compounds.
 After a final process of distillation, a highly pure, highly potent form of THC is left for product formulation.

 Now that we have touched briefly on the process itself, let’s explore THC extraction in detail

 There are a wide array of ways to extract THC from the hemp plant that result in a plethora of THC products:

 - Solvent extracts: Using one of the above mentioned THC extraction methods, solvent extracts are made often on a large scale in facilities designed for high throughput on a commercial scale.
 These extracts are very similar in composition, but may differ slightly in their potency and residual contents depending on the solvent used.

 - Rick Simpson Oil: Commonly referred to as RSO, this extract is commonly made in smaller settings using food grade ethanol to soak the entirety of the marijuana flower to create a dark, potent oil intended for ingestion.
 Simple and potent, it is now a common extract used for medicinal purposes in very painful or debilitating diseases.